Signs of Nursing Home Neglect or Abuse

 If you happen to see an elder exhibiting any of the signs stated above please take a moment and inquire into what happened.
 If you believe the story is either a little too perfect or just does not hold up to scrutiny, then do not hesitate to report your concerns through proper channels.
 It is better that an investigator comes out to survey the person’s situation and find nothing, then the alternative of not speaking up and having the older adult suffer in silence.

-If you believe you or your loved one has suffered elder abuse and neglect please contact the nursing home specialist at Rosenbaum and Associates.
+If you believe you or your loved one has suffered elder abuse and neglect please contact our Philadelphia nursing home abuse lawyers.
 If you would like more information regarding nursing home abuse and neglect please contact us online or call 1- 800-7-LEGAL-7 for a Free Case Evaluation.